Scrape Amazon Product Reviews and Ratings for Sentiment Analysis

 Step 1.
 Enter Amazon page URL to create a task

 Step 3.
-Export scraped Amazon product review data
+Export scraped Amazon product reviews

 Now we will begin to extract the overall reviews of your Amazon product.
 Just click on the “Run” button after you have previewed all data fields.
 You can download the scraped review data in Excel or any other format.